At least 61 asylum seekers drown after shipwreck off Libya: IOM

 International Organization for Migration’s Libya office quotes survivors as saying the boat was carrying about 86 people.

-At least 61 refugees and migrants, including women and children, have drowned following a “tragic” shipwreck off Libya, the International Organization for Migration (IOM) says.
+At least 61 refugees and asylum seekers, including women and children, have drowned following a “tragic” shipwreck off Libya, the International Organization for Migration (IOM) says.

-The organisation’s Libya office early on Sunday quoted survivors as saying the boat was carrying around 86 people.
+The organisation’s Libya office early on Sunday quoted survivors as saying the boat was carrying about 86 people.

 Keep readinglist of 4 items